Louiskovski/MIDI-to-BMS-Converter/README.md

 If none of these markers are in the midi, the song will simply end.

 ❕ Note that if you have a **LoopAll** but also a **LoopStart** and **LoopEnd** marker in the midi, it will use the loop points instead of looping the whole song.

+❕ If a note has NoteOn before the LoopEnd marker and NoteOff after it, the NoteOff will never occur.
+This can best be tested with a DAW with a loop function.

 ### Midi Controllers
 Currently, the following midi controllers will be imported to the BMS: